Nutlope/roomGPT/README.md

 1. Use `openssl rand -base64 32` to generate NEXTAUTH_SECRET
 2. Add DB URL and SHADOW DB URL from Neon
 3. Create a new project in console.cloud.google.com
-4. Click configure consent screen in API credentials page and click external
+4. Click configure consent screen on the API credentials page and click external
-5. Add an app name, do not upload logo, add authorized domain
+5. Add an app name, do not upload a logo, add an authorized domain
 6. Publish app
 7. Create credentials -> Oauth client ID
 8. Run npx prisma db push && prisma migrate dev && prisma generate